-There have been no material changes to the critical accounting policies and estimates listed above from the disclosures included in the 2023 Form 10-K. For further discussion regarding these policies, refer to Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates in the 2023 Form 10-K.
+There have been no material changes to the critical accounting policies and estimates listed above from the disclosures included in the 2023 Form 10-K other than the long-lived assets policy discussed below.
+For further discussion regarding these policies, refer to Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates in the 2023 Form 10-K.